nathanathan/ContextCommand/README.md

 ![](cc_2.png)

-*"Make what I just did into a JavaScript."* I believe this command is one of the most interesting commands that Context Command could have.
+I believe *"Make what I just did into a JavaScript."* is one of the most interesting commands that Context Command could have.
 It allows users to compile natural language into code.
 Since all the commands are just JavaScript programs, to create a program they just need to be sequentially executed.
 (However, there are some details that complicate things, such as determining when programs have finished executing and dealing with interactive widgets.)

 After that, the user creates a new command from their previous session (in theory the code generation step doesn't need to be explicitly called to do this). *Using this approach, users without any programming expertise are able to program new commands using only natural language by building off of other commands.*